edibella/gridder/docs/gridder.md

 ```

 Note that it is not necessary for the first two dimensions of the output
-to be square or to correspond to another part of the original dataset!
+to be square or to correspond to another part of the original dataset.
 It is however necessary that the remaining dimensions match.

 With the above I can now use the griddata interpolator (for example) like so, assuming